ChefMe727/Custom-Windows-ISO-Maker/README.md

   When you are done, run "Unmount and Compress.bat" as administrator.
   This batch file takes a while to complete so just wait for the press any key prompt to appear.
 When that is done you can navigate to "C:\ESD Workspace" and copy the "install.esd" file into the "sources" folder inside of the "Install Files" folder (Make sure you select replace files).
   That is all I have provided.
-You will need software likeIMGBurn to make an ISO out of the files.
+You will need software like IMGBurn to make an ISO out of the files.